epifluidlab/FinaleToolkit/docs/_build/html/_sources/documentation/workflow_reference/index.rst.txt

 Finaletoolkit Workflow
 =======================

 This Snakemake workflow automates the extraction of epigenomic features using Finaletoolkit, supporting parallel processing, SLURM, and common genomic file formats.
-You can find and access the worklow `here <https://github.com/epifluidlab/finaletoolkit_workflow>`_.
+You can find and access the workflow `here <https://github.com/epifluidlab/finaletoolkit_workflow>`_.

 .. toctree::
    :maxdepth: 2